Almost Sure Convergence of Dropout Algorithms for Neural Networks: Proof of Proposition

 A \gls{PL}-inequality together with $\beta$-smoothness on a compact set will imply that $\mathcal{D}(\itrd{W}{t})-\mathcal{D}(\criticalpoint{W})$ decreases.
 To see this, note that by (i) $\beta$-smoothness, and (ii) the update rule

 If furthermore $\alpha \leq 1/(2\beta)$, then also $\beta \alpha - 1 \leq -1/2$.
 Together with \eqref{eqn:PL_inequality_general}, and after rearranging terms, one finds that

 By (iii) $1+x \leq \e{x}$ for all $x \in \realNumbers$, we obtain \eqref{eqn:PL_inequality_upper_bounded_and_iterated}.
-What remains is to now actually prove that there is a \gls{PL}-inequality in some compact set, that the iterates remain in that compact set, and that the function is $\beta$-smooth.
+The strategy will now be to prove that there is a \gls{PL}-inequality in some compact set, that the iterates remain in that compact set, and that the function is $\beta$-smooth.